American Jewish Civics

 American Jewish Civics does not end with ideas.
 Each value has been translated into essays, curricula, case studies, tools, and experiential programs designed to help communities teach, learn, and practice civic responsibility in concrete ways.

-These resources are meant to be adapted, debated, and applied — supporting educators, clergy, and communal leaders as they build civic capacity within their institutions and communities.
+These resources in our Resource Library are meant to be adapted, debated, and applied — supporting educators, clergy, and communal leaders as they build civic capacity within their institutions and communities.